 - The best benefit was the lack of greasy feeling.
 Mineral oil even after sinking it, can leave a residue so that if you put a piece of paper on your counters, it will seep through it and leave oil spots on the paper.
 With this, there were touches of that, but nowhere near as oily as the mineral oil.

 - It’s a very smooth matte finish that really makes the wood tones pop.

-That means, for now, our Butcher Block Countertops and Mineral Oil got a divorce in favor of Beeswax finish.
+That means, for now, I am divorcing my mineral oil in favour of Beeswax finish.
 If you have any questions, don’t hesitate to ask in the comments.
 You can purchase Fusion Beeswax directly from Fusion Mineral Paint’s site or look up their retailer list to find a retailer near you.
 Better yet, go visit Laurie’s site and ask her what she thinks of it.
 I owe this find to her.

 PRODUCT REVIEW UPDATE AND BRAND ALTERNATIVES:

 Since I wrote this post, I have alternated between Fusion’s Beeswax and Fusion’s Hemp Oil.
 I use the Hemp Oil on a regular basis and the beeswax when it needs a good polish.
 I find the Hemp Oil way easier and it absorbs quickly, without that horrible residue that mineral oil can often leave behind.

 You can find both at your nearest Fusion merchant or Amazon,.

 However, I realize that not everyone has a Fusion Merchant near them or for that matter, just prefers the convenience of Amazon or something they can grab at their local stores.

 PRODUCTS TO TRY